MultiWeave was developed in Hackathons. Challenge of working together as a cross-disciplinary team

 Photos: Oleg Kalinkin, Anna Jõgi, Johan Pajupuu building the first prototype of MultiWeave.

 MultiWeave structures can also be made by hand.
 The best samples of such structures were presented by Anett Niine and Liisi Tamm in a fashion collection WEAWE (2019).
+In autumn 2019 they were among 25 best in Dorothy Waxman textile design contest (New York).

 Textile students of Pallas University of Applied Sciences have developed interesting variations of MultiWeave structures.